monsieurbadia/monsieurbadia.com/README.md

 ## Targets

-* Bedroom Galaxy App should be :
+* monsieurbadia web app should be :
   - secure : Launch under HTTPS
   - fast : 90+/100 on Google Lighthouse Performance
   - accessible and robust > Target: 90+/100 on Google Lighthouse Accessibility